joelouismarino/variational_rl/README.md

 ```
 pip install -r requirements.txt
 ```
-from within the main directory.
+from within the main directory. *Note*: you may need to install additional dependencies for mujoco_py and pytorch depending on your system setup.

 We use [comet](https://www.comet.ml/site/) for plotting and logging.
 We recommend you set up a (free) account to utilize this functionality.
 Once you have set up your account, you can enter your comet credentials in `local_vars.py`, replacing `None` with the corresponding entry in each case.

 Currently, the code is set up to handle MuJoCo environments from OpenAI gym, which require a [MuJoCo license](https://www.roboti.us/license.html).
 However, the code can be readily applied to other gym environments with vector observation spaces.